 This level of spiritual technology is not readily available in the West, so what can you do to minimize the turmoil if you decide to renovate your home?

 The best approach is to have all the work done before you move in.
-You will have no energetic connection to the property at this stage, and can continue to live a normal life well away from the building work.
+You will have no energetic connection to the property at that stage and can continue to live a normal life well away from the building work.
 The next best option is to hire a caravan, park it in the garden, and live in that rather than the house.
 If that is not possible, then find a room in the property where you can create a personal sanctuary.
-Keep the doors closed as much as possible to keep dust levels down, and create as much of a home environment in that space as you can.
+Keep the doors closed as much as possible to keep dust levels down and create as much of a home environment in that space as you can.

 There is one more piece of advice I can offer that is an adaptation of the Balinese way of handling this situation.
 Before the building work begins, do my 21-step space clearing ceremony in the areas of a home that are not going to be renovated, and deliberated exclude those that are.
 This will have the effect of energetically separating your living space from the building areas.
 Then after the building work has been finished, do another space clearing ceremony to integrate those areas and reset the space at a higher level.
 When doing the ceremony for this purpose, the key aspects to focus on are the offerings and harmony ball frequencing, as described in my book.